sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 ---
 layout: post
 title: Assessing Campaign Performance Using Chi-Square Test For Independence
-description: In this project we use the Chi-Square Hypothesis Test to assess the performance of two types of mailers on signup...
+description: In this project, we use the Chi-Square Hypothesis Test to assess the performance of two types of mailers on sign-up...
-image: "/posts/abtest2.jpeg"
+image: "/posts/ABTestTeapots.jpeg"
 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---